dhand33p/AImusicQA/BackendFolder/Readme.md

 3. Run the file.
 > After the prompt goes through the LangChain, your output should appear in the terminal!

-## **Limitations and Workarounds:**
+**Sample Prompts**

-There are certain keywords that do not work when you try to submit it to the bot.
+- "Name an upbeat song by Harry Styles" (finds songs from an artist with a specific emotion)

-DO NOT USE:
+- "What are some workout songs by Drake" (finds songs good for a workout playlist)

-- "recommend" (yes it's ironic, we know, but the GPT model won't let you ask for music recommendations directly)
+- "What are three of the most popular songs by Taylor Swift" (finds artist's most popular songs)

-    - Instead, use "name a song similar to..." or "
+- "Name a song similar to Streets by Doja Cat" (recommends a similar song)

-Furthermore, when requesting...
+- "What is that song that goes I wanna one dance" (finds song based on lyrics)

-- track information, the limit is 50 at a time
+HOWEVER, when requesting...
-- audio features, the limit is 100 at a time
+- song information, the limit is 50 at a time
 - multiple artists, the limit is 50 at a time
 > [NOTE] If you go over the limit, the bot will crash.